zicklag/docs-1/reference/cli.md

 ### Migrate Schema to a different Environment

+This allows you to do things like migrate a schema from development to production.
 To move your configured data model between Directus instances, you can use the schema "snapshot" and "apply" commands.

 #### Snapshot the Data Model